tskanai1/elam-tool2/README.md

 Just run the script above for each leaf/spine in the packet path.
 ### Using json file <a name="multijson"></a>
 If you prepare for a json file which contains a list of objects for elam parameters on each node, you can run the elam tool on multiple switches in parallel.
-Following is an example json file trigger_json/sample_for-elam_multi_dev.json under this gitlab project which triggers a packet from 192.168.21.1 to 192.168.22.1 passing through fab3-leaf3 as an ingress leaf and fab3-leaf8 as an egress leaf.
+Following is an [example json file](trigger_json/sample_for-elam_multi_dev.json) which triggers a packet from 192.168.21.1 to 192.168.22.1 passing through fab3-leaf3 as an ingress leaf and fab3-leaf8 as an egress leaf.
 You can customize each parameter to match your environment.
 ```
 $ cat trigger_json/sample_for-elam_multi_dev.json
 [